aspose-ocr-cloud/aspose-ocr-cloud-docs/ocr/developer-reference/preprocess-image/deskew-image/_index.md

 Skew angle detection and image straightening is critical to the OCR process as it directly affects the reliability and efficiency of segmentation and text extraction.
 Aspose.OCR Cloud offers automated processing algorithms to correct image tilt (deskew).

-## Automatic skew correction

-To automatically straighten skewed image, send a **POST** request with the image file to the `https://api.aspose.cloud/v5.0/ocr/ImageProcessing/PostSkewCorrectionFile` Aspose.OCR Cloud REST API endpoint or enable `makeSkewCorrect` property in recognition settings.

 {{% alert color="primary" %}}
 Automatic deskew works for images rotated 15 degrees or less.
-If the image is rotated by a larger degree or upside down, you must [manually specify the rotation angle](#manual-skew-correction).
+If the image is rotated by a larger degree or upside down, you must manually specify the rotation angle in recognition settings.
 {{% /alert %}}

 <div class="duo">